m3rashid/lol-lang/README.md

 ## lol lang

-Lol lang is an assembly style interpreted language with its syntax inspired from assembly
+Lol lang is an interpreted language with its syntax inspired from assembly

 - Currently works only with integers
 - supports the following features